lidofinance/lido-improvement-proposals/LIPS/lip-2.md

 Reports beacon specification update by governance.

-    event ReportableEpochIdUpdated(uint256 epochId)
+    event ExpectedEpochIdUpdated(uint256 epochId)

 Reports the new epoch that the contract is ready to accept from oracles.
-This happens as a result of either a successful quorum or when some oracle reported later epoch.
+This happens as a result of either a successful epoch finalization or when some oracle reported later epoch.

     event BeaconReported(
         uint256 epochId,